Jules Henry

 His third (posthumous) book, On Sham, Vulnerability and other forms of Self-Destruction (1973) is a collection of essays, among them his famed eight-page essay on "Sham," originally prepared for the 1966 Conference on Society and Psychosis at the Hahnemann Medical College (now Drexel University Medical School) in Philadelphia.
 In it, Henry describes how children are socialized to accept and utilize dishonesty as an interpersonal tool despite being taught to "always tell the truth."

+Adaptations

+The story of one of the families in Henry's book Pathways to Madness was turned into a theater piece--Pathways to Madness: The Metz Family—scripted by Marc Diamond.
+Conceived and directed by Tim McDonough and Vincent Murphy, the piece also starred the pair.
+The show ran from November 10 to December 18, 1982, at Boston's TheaterWorks.